The direction of history

 Neoliberalism or neofeudalism?

-The ideology of neoliberalism emerged in the 1970s when the ruling class was in trouble.
+Neoliberalism emerged in the 1970s when the ruling class was in trouble.
 The economy was stagnating.
 Unions had a lot of power.
 Businesses were struggling because of the competition of low-wage countries.
-The elite then started to promote freedom of the markets, privatisation, entrepreneurial spirit and individual liberty.
+The elite started to promote freedom of the markets, privatisation, entrepreneurial spirit and individual liberty.
 The power of labour was curtailed and wealth inequality began to increase.4

-Good paying jobs were moved to low wage countries because of international competition.
-People in emerging economies like China and India saw their living standards increase but in the West many people had to work for lower wages.
-On the other hand, many products became cheaper.
-The rise of populism in Europe and the United States is a consequence of a loss of security and perspective.
+Good paying jobs moved to low wage countries because of international competition.
+People in emerging economies like China and India saw their living standards increase.
+The question is how the living standard in Europe and the United States would have developed if these neoliberal reforms had not taken place, but the loss of security and perspective contributed to the rise of populism in Europe and the United States.

 Politicians come and go but many officials remain within the governmental institutions for a longer period of time.
 Most of these people aren’t democratically elected.
 Often they are technocrats who believe to work interest of the country.
 They may obstruct decisions made by democratically elected officials.
 That may not always be bad as technocrats tend to have better knowledge of the field they are working in than politicians.

 The deep state also consists of interest groups that have captured the government to profiteer at the expense of the taxpayers.
 One can think of lobbyist groups and think tanks who represent interests that live off government contracts or benefit from favourable legislation, for instance the Military Industrial Complex.
 These people work covertly via social networks to influence politicians and other officials.

 Some people claim the elite has a secret plan to create a New World Order where ordinary humans will be mere serfs.
 Rather than seeing the emerging oligarchy as a result of social and economic developments, they believe it was deliberately planned.
 This plan is believed to be worked out in secretive meetings like Bilderberg.